 We've developed our cybersecurity policy and management degree in conjunction with top employers to be relevant to your career growth.
 Industry experts consult on emerging topics, our faculty lend their extensive field experience, and an advisory board of senior executives ensures that you'll train for the highest level of information assurance.

-You'll also get plenty of opportunities to interact with employers through frequent guest speakers, recruitment activities, and networking events.
 You'll learn the techniques, policies, operational procedures, and technologies that secure and defend information systems in local and more broadly based domains.

 What You'll Learn